Javascript is not enabled.

 Alaska

-• Has no statewide sales tax, but it allows cities and towns to levy sales taxes.
+• It has no statewide sales tax, but it allows cities and towns to levy sales taxes.

-• Its average local tax rate of 1.82 percent is still well below the national average of 7.48 percent, according to the Tax Foundation’s calculation of population-weighted averages of local and statewide sales tax.
+• Its average local tax rate of 1.82 percent is still well below the national average of 7.49 percent, according to the Tax Foundation’s calculation of population-weighted averages of regional and statewide sales tax.
+Excluding the four states with zero sales tax, the average is 7.66 percent.

 • Receives significant income from natural resource taxes.